Melospiza melodia melodia/euphonia/juddi, M. m. montana

 Fall: Migrants become apparent in early Aug and decline in numbers by late Nov.
 Before the species became a breeder in the Keith Co area, Rosche (1994) listed an early fall date of 8 Aug.
 The 40 in Hamilton Co 14 Aug 2011 were probably early migrants.
 Earlier Aug dates are suggestive of breeding (see Summer).

-Winter: CBC and eBird data (eBird.org, accessed April 2018) show that in Dec most Song Sparrows are on their winter range from the counties in the North Platte and Platte River Valleys southward, except for the southwest corner and the southern Panhandle.
+Winter: CBC and eBird data (eBird.org, accessed Dec 2023) show that in Dec most Song Sparrows are on their winter range from the counties in the North Platte and Platte River Valleys southward, although generally absent from the southwest and the southern Panhandle.
 One lingered at a Valentine, Cherry Co feeder 14-24 Dec 2022.
 Overwintering birds (Jan-Feb) in smaller numbers may occur anywhere in the winter range where open water in the form of springs, seeps, or small streams exists.

 Elsewhere, mid-winter reports (Jan-Feb) are few; northernmost recent reports are 1 Jan 2020 Boone Co, 1 Jan 2023 Boone Co, 3 Jan 2022 Crawford, Dawes Co, 5 Jan 2020 Antelope Co, 29 Jan 2021 Whitney Lake, Dawes Co, 1 Feb 2019 Dry Creek WMA, Holt Co, 6 Feb 2021 Agate Fossil Beds, Sioux Co, 13 Feb 2016 Agate Fossil Beds, Sioux Co, 15 Feb 2015 six in Boone Co, 25 Feb 2023 Knox Co, and 31 Dec 2022, 17 Feb 2012, and 21 Feb 2011 Calamus Reservoir in Garfield Co.